dgfitch/dittohead/README.md

 ## Documentation

-We need documentation for data collectors to be able to run the tool, and we need documentation for the study runners so they know how it works.
+We need documentation for data collectors so they know how to run the tool (hopefully it's *way easy*), and we need documentation for the study runners so they know *how it works.*

 ## Notification